michaeluno/admin-page-framework/readme.txt

 * Removed: the *arrField* parameter of the constructor of the *AdminPageFramework_MetaBox* class.
 * Removed: the *setFieldArray()* method of the *AdminPageFramework_MetaBox* class.
 * Fixed: a bug that meta box color piker, image selector, data picker scripts did not load in the page after the Publish button was pressed.
-* Changed: the *validation_ extended class name* filter for meta boxes to accept the second parameter to receive the stored data.
+* Changed: the *validation_ instantiated class name* filter for meta boxes to accept the second parameter to receive the stored data.

 = 2.0.0.b2 - 08/26/2013 =
 * Changed: *addLinkToPluginDescription()* and *addLinkToPluginTitle()* to accept variadic parameters.